Updated: Aug 02, 2022

 While it’s important to be as accurate as possible, mistakes happen.
 If you do make a mistake, you can update your FAFSA after it’s been submitted.

 You can prepare your financial information before the FAFSA application is available, which is on October 1.
-Gathering as much information as possible before you start the process can help you fill the application out as seamlessly and quickly as possible.
+Gathering as much information as possible before you start the process can help you fill out the application seamlessly and quickly.
 Since you’ll need to include documentation with the FAFSA application, downloading and printing any statements now can pay off in terms of less paperwork later.

 FAFSA® is a registered service mark of the U.S. Department of Education and is not affiliated with Discover® Student Loans.